 Students on part-time status, approved reduced course load or continuation may not take courses for audit.
+Students on academic alert or academic probation may not take courses for audit.

 A student may switch a course from a credit to an audit until the last day of instruction with the approval of the course instructor.
 The student should submit an audit registration form signed by the course instructor to the Fletcher Registrar.
-At the end of the semester, the student must receive a CA from the course instructor.
+At the end of the semester, the student must receive a "CA" from the course instructor.
 Otherwise, the course will be considered a withdrawal and result in a "W" grade assigned as the switch from credit to audit was made after the drop deadline.
 No refund of tuition is permitted after the last day of registration according to the Academic Calendar for students switching from credit to audit.
+Students switching a course to audit after the late add period may not meet rate of work and should discuss their academic plan with the Fletcher Registrar prior to submitting the audit registration form.